 We recommend that you bring a power lead that is around 6 metres in length to ensure that it reaches a power source.
 Make sure you check that it is operating correctly before departing the marina.

-Air-conditioning units are installed on some boats in the Whitsunday Escape fleet.
+Air-conditioning units are installed on all of the boats in the Whitsunday Escape fleet.
 All units will work when using the shore power at either Abell Point or Hamilton Island marinas.
 Some boats have a generator fitted so they can use it when on the water, for details see the individual boat features.

 The Whitsundays are within the trade wind belt, and as such are blessed with cool breezes.
 When at anchor or on a mooring the boats naturally face into the wind.
 Simply open the forward facing hatches to allow the breeze to flow through.